dconlrn/dconlrn.github.io/mlyw.md

                 This tradeoff in complexity is why there’s a tradeoff in bias and variance – an algorithm cannot simultaneously be more complex and less complex.

-                                Bias:
-                                        Is the difference
-                                        between your
-                                        models expected
-                                        prediciton and
-                                        the true values.
-                                Low Bias:
-                                        A low bias model will closely match the training data set.

-                                High Bias:
-                                        A model with a higher bias
-                                        would not match the data set closely.

-                                    Characteristics of a high bias model include:
-                                            Failure to capture proper data trends
-                                            Potential towards underfitting
-                                            More generalized/overly simplified
-                                            High error rate

-                                Variance:
-                                        Refers to an algos
-                                        sensitivity to
-                                        specific sets of
-                                        training data

-#                                       Break Down:
-                                        Variance is really
-                                        how well the
-                                        algorithm your using
-                                        is learning from the data.
-                                        Maybe certain data sets
-                                        for whatever reason
-                                        are just not good or
-                                        effective at teaching
-                                        the algorithm how to
-                                        make predictions.
-                                        So low variance

-                                    Characteristics of a high variance model include:
-                                            Noise in the data set
-                                            Potential towards overfitting
-                                            Complex models
-                                            Trying to put all data points as close as possible

-                                    Models with high bias will have low variance.
-                                    Models with high variance will have a low bias.
 #Linear Regression
 *Theta is also called the parameters or weight vector of the regression equation*
 ##The key point in the linear regression is that or dependent value should be continuous and not be a discrete value'